mithunshanbhag/mithunshanbhag.github.io/_posts/2025-02-28-my-dev-setup.md

 * [LinqPad](https://www.linqpad.net/): Quick scratchpad app to test out your .NET code snippets.
 Do buy the license for autocompletion.
 Worth every penny!
 * [Visual Studio](https://visualstudio.microsoft.com/) with [ReSharper](https://www.jetbrains.com/resharper/) extension.
+  * I also use the [ReSharper CLI tools](https://www.jetbrains.com/help/resharper/ReSharper_Command_Line_Tools.html), which includes nifty utilities for code inspection and code cleanup.
 * [Visual Studio Code](https://code.visualstudio.com/)
   * I use [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) to ensure that my vscode settings & extensions are synced across all my machines.
   * I have some 50+ extensions installed ([see full list here](https://gist.github.com/mithunshanbhag/ad7c4d02856eac62244ccaf37d29ea2c)).

 > I've been meaning to play with [Rider](https://www.jetbrains.com/rider/) for a while now.
-I've heard good things about it, especially for .NET core development.
+I've heard good things about it, especially for .NET Core development.
 But I'm so set in my ways with Visual Studio (especially the key bindings) that I haven't made the switch yet.

 ## Core utilities, terminal, scripting